 **NEVER MIX BLEACH AND VINEGAR AS IT CREATES TOXIC GAS**

 After a time, you may see a buildup of grime in your grout.
 You can make this and clean them!
 Mix 1/2 cup of baking soda to about 1/4 cup of vinegar.
 You may need to add a bit more soda or vinegar until you have a bit of a paste.
 Place this onto the grout lines and scrub with a brush (I usually also scrub the entire tile too).

-Allow to sit for at least 15 – 20 minutes.
+Allow it to sit for at least 15 – 20 minutes.
 Then, scrub a second time.
 Use a sponge and clean brush and remove the paste from the grout.
 Allow to dry, and then you may need to wipe additional residue.

 Check out the results on a floor I recently cleaned:

 HOMEMADE TUB & SHOWER CLEANER